Economics of Climate Change (Phase II)

 In order to support the knowledge transfer of the results and to intensify the exchange between research and practice, the scientific work of the funding priority is accompanied by a "Dialogue on the Economics of Climate Change".
 The "Dialogue on the Economics of Climate Change" strengthens the practical relevance of scientific research in the entire funding priority through an exchange with experts from business, politics, administration and society.
 Further information and an overview of previous and planned activities in the "Dialogue on the Economics of Climate Change" can be found here.

-The manifold results of research funding in the 2nd funding phase will be presented at a conference (30. and 31.
+The manifold results of research funding in the 2nd funding phase were presented at a conference (30. and 31.
 May 2022, dbb Forum, Berlin).

 On behalf of the BMBF, the DLR Project Management Agency's Environment and Sustainability Department provides technical and administrative support for the "Economics of Climate Change" funding measure.